-49. Finally, the Respondent puts forth that the ICSC Statute was approved by General Assembly resolution 3357 (XXIX), and should, therefore, be read in conjunction with subsequent General Assembly resolutions that added to and elaborated on the decision-making powers of the ICSC.
-The ICSC Statute was not amended because there was no need for it.
+69. Finally, the Respondent puts forth that the ICSC Statute was approved by General Assembly resolution 3357 (XXIX), and should, therefore, be read in conjunction with subsequent General Assembly resolutions that added to and elaborated on the decision-making powers of the ICSC.
+The ICSC statute was not amended because there was no need for it.

-50. At the outset, the Tribunal finds it useful to recall an established principle that when the language used in the respective disposition is plain, common and causes no comprehension problems, the text of the rule must be interpreted upon its own reading, without further investigation.52 This follows general international practice, which refers to interpretation according to the 'ordinary meaning' of the terms 'in their context and in the light of [their] object and purpose' unless the parties intended to give the word a special meaning.53 In the argument on ICSC's statutory competences, the central issue appears to lie in the fact that art.
+70. At the outset, the Tribunal finds it useful to recall an established principle that when the language used in the respective disposition is plain, common and causes no comprehension problems, the text of the rule must be interpreted upon its own reading, without further investigation.66 This follows general international practice, which refers to interpretation according to the 'ordinary meaning' of the terms 'in their context and in the light of [their] object and purpose' unless the parties intended to give the word a special meaning.67 In the argument on ICSC's statutory competences, the central issue appears to lie in the fact that art.
 10 prima facie confirms the competence of the General Assembly to decide post adjustment akin to the way it decides salaries.
-What does the ICSC ultimately decide upon, however, is conditioned by the meaning
+What does the ICSC ultimately decide upon, however, is conditioned by the meaning ascribed to the terms "scales" in the same article and "classification" in art.
+11. The ordinary meaning of these terms is not informative; rather, they are particular to certain technical assumptions underpinning the ICSC Statute.
+In explaining the relevant competencies, therefore, it would be appropriate to examine the meaning of these terms intended by the parties, as evidenced by practice.

-52 E.g., Scott 2012-UNAT-225.
+66 E.g., Scott 2012-UNAT-225.